 ondderutsSoul or Nephesh in the original Bible language.
 Are you a soul, or do you have one?
 Is the soul purely material, or is there an immaterial component as well?

 Soul and specifically its nature have been controversial since time immemorial.
 It’s time to take an in-depth look at the origin of this all-important subject.
 Why?
 Because only by understanding what a soul is can we begin to grasp what a human being is.

 Over the next few weeks, The Explanation will broach some of the most controversial subjects in theology and science.
 What is it to be human?
 The origin of humans?
 The human mind.
 Life.
 Death.
-Subjects that each person worldwide is both a witness to and an actor in.
-All of us observe the full force of each and every one of these phenomena in our lives.
-If you’re a nurse, doctor, fireman, policeman or in direct service to other human beings, you’re touched on a daily basis.
-We see human lives play out, begin, get jumbled and end.
-We see the physical reality but we don’t know if there are any non-material implications and if so, what they may be.
+Subjects to which each person worldwide is both a witness and a participant.
+All of us observe the full force of every one of these phenomena in our lives.
+If you’re a nurse, doctor, fireman, policeman, or in direct service to other human beings, you’re touched daily.
+We see human lives play out, begin, get jumbled, and end.
+We see the physical reality, but we don’t know if there are any non-material implications and, if so, what they may be.

 If we don’t understand the basics, how can we expect to go on and figure out how to bring peace and prosperity to all of humankind?
 Here are the basics.
 What is a living soul, a nefesh chaiya?